HumanSignal/label-studio/docs/source/guide/install.md

 tier: all
 order: 200
 meta_title: Install and Upgrade
-meta_description: Label Studio documentation for installing and upgrading Label Studio with Docker, pip, and anaconda to use for your machine learning and data science projects.
+meta_description: "Label Studio documentation: install and upgrade Label Studio with Docker, pip, and anaconda for your machine learning and data science projects."
 ---

 Install Label Studio on premises or in the cloud.
 Choose the installation method that works best for your environment: